nickwohnhas/phrg-js-basics-strings-code-along-pca-000/README.md

 Great work!

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-js-basics-strings-code-along/issues) or [pull-reqeust](https://github.com/learn-co-curriculum/phrg-js-basics-strings-code-along/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-reqeust, and send them a link via Connect.

 ## Resources
 - [StackExchange – How to open the JavaScript console][open JS console]
 - [MDN — Template literals][template literals]